Nick2310-lgtm/BDA-Group_08/README.md

 ## Risk Modeling

-A binary monitoring risk indicator is defined using physiological threshold thresholds to simulate anomaly detection in ICU settings.
+A binary monitoring risk indicator is defined using physiological thresholds to simulate anomaly detection in ICU settings.

 Logistic Regression is applied for risk prediction, and clustering analysis using K-Means (k = 3) supports physiological stratification.